Wedbush Cuts Revolve Group (NYSE:RVLV) Price Target to $59.00

 RVLV has been the subject of several other research reports.
-Stifel Nicolaus assumed coverage on Revolve Group in a research report on Tuesday, March 8th.
-They issued a buy rating and a $51.00 target price for the company.
-William Blair reissued an outperform rating on shares of Revolve Group in a research report on Wednesday, April 27th.
-Zacks Investment Research raised Revolve Group from a hold rating to a buy rating and set a $53.00 price objective for the company in a research report on Thursday, April 28th.
-Credit Suisse Group reduced their price objective on Revolve Group from $74.00 to $58.00 in a research report on Wednesday.
-Finally, Needham & Company LLC began coverage on Revolve Group in a research report on Thursday, March 17th.
-They set a buy rating and a $60.00 price objective for the company.
+Robert W. Baird decreased their target price on Revolve Group from $70.00 to $65.00 in a research report on Wednesday.
+William Blair reissued an “outperform” rating on shares of Revolve Group in a research report on Wednesday, April 27th.
+Zacks Investment Research raised Revolve Group from a “hold” rating to a “buy” rating and set a $53.00 price objective for the company in a research report on Thursday, April 28th.
+Needham & Company LLC began coverage on Revolve Group in a research report on Thursday, March 17th.
+They set a “buy” rating and a $60.00 price objective for the company.
+Finally, Credit Suisse Group reduced their price objective on Revolve Group from $74.00 to $58.00 in a research report on Wednesday.
 Two analysts have rated the stock with a hold rating and seventeen have given a buy rating to the stock.
-According to MarketBeat.com, Revolve Group currently has a consensus rating of Buy and an average price target of $66.00.
+According to MarketBeat.com, Revolve Group currently has a consensus rating of “Buy” and an average price target of $66.00.

 NYSE RVLV opened at $36.99 on Wednesday.
 Revolve Group has a fifty-two week low of $32.93 and a fifty-two week high of $89.60.
 The company has a debt-to-equity ratio of 0.01, a quick ratio of 1.68 and a current ratio of 2.75.
 The stock has a 50 day simple moving average of $49.63 and a two-hundred day simple moving average of $58.29.
 The stock has a market cap of $2.71 billion, a P/E ratio of 27.83, a price-to-earnings-growth ratio of 3.19 and a beta of 2.32.